wazuh/wazuh-documentation/source/user-manual/agents/agent-life-cycle.rst

 Registered agent
 ----------------

 Once an agent is installed on a machine to be monitored, it must be registered with the Wazuh manager in order to establish communication.
-This can be done via the :doc:`command line<./registering/using-command-line>`, :doc:`Authd<./registering/use-registration-service>`, or the :doc:`RESTful API<./restful-api/register>`.
+This can be done via the :doc:`command line<./registering/using-command-line>`, :doc:`Authd<./registering/use-registration-service>`, or the :doc:`Wazuh API<./restful-api/register>`.

 A registered agent will remain in the manager until it is removed by the user.
 There are four different states that an agent may be in at any given time, as shown in the image below: